Distinctive Features of the Degree

 Applicants who apply to train for the Welsh medium sector will be placed in Welsh medium schools and some of the university provision is through the medium of Welsh.

 During the interview procedure you will be assessed on your ability in both English and Welsh.

 sample paper provided here and refer to the following useful text: Breese, N., Clement, B. (2011) Seren Iaith.
 Ceredigion: Atebol Cyfyngedig.
 ISBN 978-1-907004-85-8 (£5.99).
 The following sections will be most useful: Chwilio'r gwallau 1 pp.6-105 and pp.166-197.

-All applicants will complete the second literacy test as above (English and Welsh versions provided) and Welsh medium applicants can choose whether to critique this article in Welsh or English.
+All Welsh medium applicants will complete the second literacy test as above (English and Welsh versions provided) and will be asked to demonstrate their written Welsh and English in this test.

 English and Welsh versions of the question paper will be provided.
 Applicants can choose to answer in either language.